July 2018: CCR-FYI SC Bylaws July 2018

 A. REVIEW OF THE BY-LAWS

-2. The Chair of the Sub-Committee will announce the review period to SC members to allow input from all members.
+2. The Chair of the By-Laws sub-committee will announce the review period to SC members to allow input from all members.
 The review period shall be at least 10 days in length.

 5. Proposed changes should be submitted in writing to the Chair and presented for discussion at the next scheduled SC meeting.

-B. All proposed amendments to the CCR-FYI by-laws shall be publicly posted at least one week in advance of the CCR-FYI SC meeting at which they are to be considered.
+6. All proposed amendments to the CCR-FYI By-Laws shall be publicly posted at least one week in advance of the FYISC meeting at which they are to be considered.
 Public posting shall include, but is not necessarily limited to, posting on the CCR-FYI web site.

-E. Distribute updated by-laws to all CCR-FYI members.
+9. Distribute updated By-Laws to all CCR-FYI members.

 List of abbreviations: